-Glenoid preparation
+Step 2: Glenoid preparation

-Labral dissection and elevation
+Labral dissection and 2a. elevation (Fig 2a)

-Through the O portal, detach the anterior labrum using a radiofrequency device.
-Through the W portal, pass a PDS traction suture through the labrum at the 5 o'clock position.
-Pull this suture medially and clip it to the drape to create a working pouch at the glenoid neck level (Figure 2a).
+Through the (NW) portal, detach the anterior labrum using a radio-frequency device.
+Through the (W) portal, pass a PDS traction suture through the labrum at the 5 o'clock position.
+Pull this suture medially and clip it to the drape to create a working pouch at the glenoid neck level.

-Glenoid neck abrasion
+2b.
+Glenoid neck abrasion (Fig 2b)

-Using the Reciprocating Rasp through the O portal, abrade the glenoid neck between 3 and 6 o'clock to create a cancellous flat surface (Figure 2b).
+Using the Reciprocating Rasp through the (NW) portal, abrade the glenoid neck between 3 and 6 o'clock to create a cancellous flat surface.

-3 o'clock anchor insertion
+2c.
+3 o'clock anchor insertion (Fig 2c)

-Through the W portal, drill an anchor hole at 3 o'clock position and insert a SUTUREFIX^o ULTRA S suture anchor (Smith+Nephew) to be used later for the Bankart repair.
-Repeat this process for an anchor at the 5 o'clock position (Figure 2c).
+Through the (W) portal, drill an anchor hole at 3 o'clock position and insert a SUTUREFIX° ULTRA S suture anchor (Smith & Nephew) to be used later for the Bankart repair.

+Figure 2c